Nebukam/PCGExtendedToolkit/_sources/nodes/paths/paths-fuse-collinear.md

 | Threshold           | Threshold in degree under which the deviation is considered small enough to be collinear.  |
 | Fuse Distance           | In addition to collinearity, this value allows to fuse points that are close enough. |

+---
+# Inputs
+## In
+Any number of point datasets assumed to be paths.

+---
+# Outputs
+## Out
+A smaller dataset for each input dataset.
+*Reminder that empty inputs will be ignored & pruned*.